apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

 To configure the MapR Drill ODBC Driver in the `mapr.drillodbc.ini` configuration file, complete the following steps:

   1. Open the `mapr.drillodbc.ini` configuration file in a text editor.
+  2. Edit the DisableAsync setting if you want to enable a synchronous ODBC connection for performance reasons.
+Change the default 0 to 1 to disable the asynchronous and enable the synchronous connection.
+     A change in state occurs during driver initialization and is propagated to all driver DSNs.
-  2. Edit the DriverManagerEncoding setting if necessary.
+  3. Edit the DriverManagerEncoding setting if necessary.
 The value is typically UTF-16 or UTF-32, but depends on the driver manager used. iODBC uses UTF-32 and unixODBC uses UTF-16.
 Review your ODBC Driver Manager documentation for the correct setting.
-  3. Edit the `ODBCInstLib` setting.
+  4. Edit the `ODBCInstLib` setting.
 The value is the name of the `ODBCInst` shared library for the ODBC driver manager that you use.
 The configuration file defaults to the shared library for `iODBC`.
 In Linux, the shared library name for iODBC is `libiodbcinst.so`.

      Specify an absolute or relative filename for the library.
 If you use the relative file name, include the path to the library in the library path environment variable.
 The library path environment variable is named `LD_LIBRARY_PATH`.
-  4. Save the `mapr.drillodbc.ini` configuration file.
+  5. Save the `mapr.drillodbc.ini` configuration file.

 ### Next Step